 The agreement Saturday will also pave the way for South Africa’s Eskom and the DR Congo’s state utility SNEL to make a deal on executing the project.

-Plants would need to be rehabilitated and massive new stations built on the powerful Inga falls, which lie in a narrow strip of DRC territory through which the Congo River runs down to the Atlantic coast.
+Power plants would need be rehabilitated and massive new stations built on the powerful Inga falls, which lie in a narrow strip of DRC territory through which the Congo River runs down to the Atlantic coast.

-Studies have said modernised power stations at Inga would be able to generate enough to provide electricity to all of southern Africa.
+Studies have said modernised power stations at Inga would be able to generate enough electricity to supply all of southern Africa.